1. Silas Dwane House was born on August 7,1971 and is an American writer best known for his novels.

 Silas House published Something's Rising with creative nonfiction writer Jason Kyle Howard in March 2009.

-Silas House's seventh novel, Lark Ascending, was released in the fall of 2022 and was an immediate indie bestseller and a finalist for the Southern Book Prize.
+Silas House's seventh novel, Lark Ascending, was released in the fall of 2022 and was an immediate indie bestseller, a USA Today bestseller, and winner of the 2023 Southern Book Prize in the category of fiction.

 Silas House has said the book is his mediation on grief, the demise of democracy, and the climate crisis.